What Is Percocet?

-Even after taking Percocet only once, your brain may start to think it needs to seek more of the drug, to keep replicating the positive experience the high created.
-This is how addiction is born.
-While it’s your choice to initially take the Percocet, your brain can almost immediately start to push you into getting more of the drug.
+Even after taking Percocet only a few times, your brain may start to think it needs to seek more of the drug to replicate the positive experience of the high.
+This pattern is how addiction begins.
+Your brain can almost immediately push you into seeking more of the drug.

-Understanding how Percocet and other opioids work is very important because it shows not just how addictive Percocet is, but how quickly an addiction can occur.
+Understanding how Percocet and other opioids work is important because you must understand how addictive Percocet is and how quickly addiction can occur.

-Over time as you continue using Percocet, your body becomes used to the flood of dopamine.
-Your system no longer sees it as an out-of-the-ordinary experience, and it becomes your brain’s new normal.
-This means you’re dependent on Percocet.
+When this happens, you’re likely dependent on Percocet.
 Your body sees the presence of the drug as normal, and not taking it would send your system into shock, which is what happens during withdrawal.
-When this happens, you’re not only psychologically addicted to Percocet in that your brain is pushing you to continue using it through cravings, but your body is physically dependent on its presence.
+At this point, you’re not only psychologically addicted to Percocet (your brain is pushing you to continue using it through cravings), but your body is physically dependent on its presence.

-Once you have a tolerance to Percocet, you won’t even experience the euphoric high anymore, but you still continue to need to take the drug.
-Your brain starts to have difficulty responding to things you would typically find pleasurable in normal situations, and you may also have a reduced pain threshold without the drug, meaning you’re extra sensitive to pain.
+Once you have a tolerance to Percocet, you won’t experience the euphoric high anymore, but you still feel a need to continue using it.
+Your brain starts to have difficulty responding to stimuli that you would typically find pleasurable, and you may also have a reduced pain threshold without the drug, meaning you’re extra sensitive to pain.

-To sum up how addictive is Percocet: very.
-You can reduce your risk of becoming addicted to Percocet by following your doctor’s instructions exactly, but there is still a risk of not only addiction but also tolerance and physical dependence.
+Percocet is very addictive.
+You can reduce your risk of becoming addicted to Percocet by following your doctor’s instructions exactly, but there is still a risk of tolerance and physical dependence.